 Knowledge management (KM) focuses on the processes and the people involved in creating, sharing and leveraging knowledge among science, communities, resource managers and policy makers.
 Some key papers in this area are set out below, and other linked papers in this KM area can be found in the networks page.
-Information management, in contrast, is more concerned with establishing processes and systems to gather, organise, summarise and package information ... including it's timely delivery to the right decision makers for the situation involved.
-The two processes are linked in activities that support learning such as you can find on the other pages organisational learning and participatory modeling.
+Information management, in contrast, is more concerned with establishing processes and systems to gather, organise, summarise and package information … including it’s timely delivery to the right decision makers for the situation involved.
+The two processes are linked in activities that support learning such as you can find on the other pages such as organisational learning, conceptual modelling, and participatory modelling.

 Within business, learning is a conscious attempt on the part of organisations to improve productivity, effectiveness and innovativeness in uncertain economic and technological market conditions.
 The greater the uncertainties, the greater the need for learning.
 Learning enables quicker and more effective responses to a complex and dynamic environment.
 In turn, effective learning is associated with increased information sharing, communication, and understanding.
 Because of these reasons the concept of “learning” is probably more pronounced in business than any other area.
 Although business-oriented papers and research are not widely cited in agricultural, conservation or environmental literature – there are a lot of lessons to be gained from related work in organisational development and learning literature.

-The two processes both link, and enhance each other in learning-based intititives such as participatory or cooperative model-building.
-Often one of the best techniques for generating improved thinking at a social level is to use models as an aid to help stakeholders visualise the wider social and bio-physical processes that they cannot see unaided.
+The two processes both link, and enhance each other in learning-based initiatives such as participatory or cooperative model-building.
+Often one of the best techniques for generating improved thinking at a social level is to use models as an aid to help stakeholders visualize the wider social and bio-physical processes that they cannot see unaided.
 Many forms of modelling can be used in this way, and underlying methodologies cover such things as conceptual modelling to help build a shared graphical representation of the problem situation, and participatory modelling which involves stakeholders in different aspects of the modelling process.